NCDMV fees increase July 1, per state law

 RALEIGH – A number of N.C.
-Division of Motor Vehicle fees will increase, effective July 1.
+Division of Motor Vehicle fees increased on July 1.

 As mandated by state law, the DMV is required to adjust fees and rates every four years, based on the percentage change in the annual Consumer Price Index during the past four years.
 The increase will be 7.86 percent for about 90 license and registration-related fees.